Configure federated access for tenant administrators

 Enter the name of the group claim in the Group Claim Name field.

 of the group.
-You may need to configure Azure to send thename
+You might need to configure Azure AD to send thename

 of the group. -